TandoorRecipes/recipes/docs/features/import_export.md

 In order to import your Chowdown recipes simply create a `.zip` file from those two folders and import them.
 The folder structure should look as follows

+!!! warning "_recipes"
+    Make sure to add have the `_` before the `recipes` folder but not the `images` folder.
+This is because chowdown does it this way by default.

 ```
 Recipes.zip/
     ├── _recipes/